 Dr. Jonathan Adler (he/him)

-Sexual misconduct and sexual violence violate the values of Olin and will not be tolerated within the College community.
+Sexual and interpersonal misconduct and sexual violence violate the values of Olin and will not be tolerated within the College community.

 Olin rejects and condemns all forms of harassment, discrimination, retaliation, and disrespect.

 Olin is committed to sustaining a welcoming environment for everyone and especially for those vulnerable to discrimination on the basis of race, religion, color, national origin, age, marital or parental status, veteran status, sex, disability, genetic information, sexual orientation, and/or gender identity.
 It is the policy of Olin to adhere to all applicable state and federal laws prohibiting discrimination.
 All members of the campus community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
 In addition, all community members are expected to take reasonable and prudent actions to prevent or stop an act of sexual misconduct through safe bystander intervention.

 Sexual and interpersonal misconduct and sexual violence can be devastating to the person who experiences it directly and can be traumatic to the person’s family, friends, and to the Olin community.
 Olin is committed to providing an environment of well-being, learning, and accountability for its members by preventing the occurrence of sexual misconduct and addressing its effects.